 - Additional resources

-We launched the COVID-19 Relief Fund to support animal shelters, rescue groups and other organizations that are responding to the economic impacts of the COVID-19 outbreak, with the goal of keeping people and their pets together during this crisis.
-Contributions to the fund are being used to provide veterinary care, pet food, horse feed and animal care supplies, as well as other costs related to caring for animals during the outbreak.
-View our interactive map to see where the emergency grants have been dispersed across the country.
+We launched the COVID-19 Relief Fund to support animal shelters, rescue groups and other organizations responding to the economic impacts of the COVID-19 outbreak, with the goal of keeping people and their pets together during this crisis.
+Contributions to the fund were used to provide veterinary care, pet food, horse feed and animal care supplies, as well as other costs related to caring for animals during the outbreak.
+View our interactive map to see where the emergency grants were dispersed across the country.

 Pet owners hit hardest by COVID-19 will soon be facing immense financial barriers to veterinary access and other animal care services.
 They need your help.

-Our state directors all across the country are asking emergency managers and other officials to ensure that critical animal needs, such as the care of animals in various settings and the ability for animal care personnel to perform their duties, are addressed in emergency orders.
+Our state directors all across the country asked emergency managers and other officials to ensure that critical animal needs, such as the care of animals in various settings and the ability for animal care personnel to perform their duties, were addressed in emergency orders.

-Many are working with local pet food banks by encouraging donations, helping with delivery and posting resources online.
+Many worked with local pet food banks by encouraging donations, helping with delivery and posting resources online.
+State Facebook pages kept up-to-date about the need for fosters and pet/human COVID-19 facts, plus what people can do to help shelters and each other with pet needs.
 Find your state and follow along on social media!
-State Facebook pages are being updated several times daily about the need for fosters and pet/human COVID-19 facts, plus what people can do to help shelters and each other with pet needs.
-State Directors are also responding to inquiries from shelters and ACOs regarding management during this crisis and reaching out to shelters to assess what the most urgent needs are.
+State Directors also responded to inquiries from shelters and ACOs regarding management during this crisis and reached out to shelters to assess what the most urgent needs are.

 Some cleaners that help prevent COVID-19 aren’t safe for your pets.

 Keep pets out of rooms where you’re using cleaners that contain bleach, alcohol and other powerful chemicals.